Akryum/vue-cli-plugin-apollo/README.md

 ### Apollo Engine

 [Apollo Engine](https://www.apollographql.com/engine) is a commercial product from Apollo.
-It enables lots of additional features like monitoring, error rerporting, caching and query persisting.
+It enables lots of additional features like monitoring, error reporting, caching and query persisting.

 Create a key at https://engine.apollographql.com (it's free!).